 Death Valley National Park is one of the most popular national parks in the United States and one of the most famous landmarks in California.

-The park is located in Eastern California, right next to the border of Nevada, and is home to a variety of different landscapes, including the Mojave Desert, which is the largest desert in North America.
+The park is located in Eastern California, right next to the border of Nevada.
+It is home to a variety of different landscapes, including the Mojave Desert, which is the largest desert in North America.

-Death Valley National Park is known for its extreme temperatures, which can reach up to 134 degrees Fahrenheit in the summer months.
+Death Valley National Park is known for its extreme temperatures, reaching up to 134 degrees Fahrenheit in the summer months.
 The park also holds the record for the lowest point in the United States, at -282 feet below sea level.

-Since the park has a large variety of different landscapes, there are a number of different activities that visitors can enjoy.
-There are plenty of hiking and camping opportunities, as well as opportunities to stargaze and take part in ranger-led programs.
+Since the park has a large variety of different landscapes, there are several different activities that visitors can enjoy.
+There are plenty of hiking and camping opportunities and opportunities to stargaze and participate in ranger-led programs.

 It’s best to visit Death Valley with a car, but you can find plenty of tour companies that offer day trips from Las Vegas if you’re not comfortable driving.